K4PT41N/nandgame_solutions/Solutions/Robotics/escape_labyrinth.md

 JMP
 ```

 We keep turning the robot until the obstacle status is 0, and then we move forward.
-Doing all of this repetitively we will manage to help the robot escape the labyrinth.
+By doing all of this repetitively, we will manage to help the robot escape the labyrinth.

 The final code can be found here: [Labyrinth escape solution](./Escape-Labyrinth.txt)

-## Level result
+## Level Result
-Labyrinth escape path tracking result is:
+The labyrinth escape path tracking result is:

 <img src="Escape-Labyrinth.png" alt="Escape Labyrinth" width="928"/>